 When it comes to the automation of EHR processing and integrating robotic process automation in the healthcare industry, the possibilities are endless.
 Even though the potential and uses cases of RPA have not been fully explored, it has various uses cases in the healthcare industry ranging from clinical documentation to data transfer.

-When integrated perfectly, RPA can automate query tasks of Electronic Health Record data, payment personnel letter, accounting and financial system, and partner ecosystem.
+When integrated perfectly, RPA can automate query tasks of Electronic Health Record data, payment personnel letters, accounting and financial system, and partner ecosystem.
 Hence, reducing the workload on healthcare professionals.
 Some of the use cases of RPA in the health sector are;

 Automating Revenue Cycle Management